We Found the Most Difficult Pokémon to Catch

-Shiny Pokémon are monsters that sport a different color pattern than usual, and many a Pokémon trainer have jumped for joy in excitement after actually seeing one in the wild.
+Shiny Pokémon are monsters that sport a different color pattern than usual, and many a Pokémon trainer has jumped for joy in excitement after actually seeing one in the wild.
 Of course, anyone who knows how rare these creatures are would react similarly.

 The odds of a wild Pokémon being “shiny” are 1 in 8,192.
 That is to say, you only have a .0122% chance of stumbling upon a shiny Pokémon by chance.
 While there are specific tactics that can boost the chances of getting a shiny Pokémon (both through breeding and the elusive “Pokérus” virus), you’ll still be rolling heavily against the odds if you just want your favorite Pokémon in its shiny form.

 6: Surfing Pikachu

 Did you know that you can unlock a special minigame in Pokémon Yellow by obtaining a Pikachu that knows the move Surf?
 It’s true, but because Pikachu can’t naturally learn this water type attack, acquiring this special Pikachu requires trainers to

 - Buy Pokémon Stadium for the Nintendo 64.